 Tips for Never Missing an Episode

-- Enable notifications on Comedy Central’s social media for updates about special Stewart episodes.
+Enable notifications on Comedy Central’s social media accounts to stay informed about special episodes, guest appearances, or schedule changes.

-- Follow highlight clips on YouTube if you’re short on time.
+Follow highlight clips on YouTube if you’re short on time but still want the key moments and commentary.

-By combining these methods, you’ll never miss his commentary—whether live or on demand.
+By combining these simple strategies, you can make sure you never miss Stewart’s perspective—whether you prefer watching live or catching up on demand.

 The Future of Stewart’s Hosting Role